raddevus/DiscoProcs/README.md

 Runs on macOS, Linux, Windows
 Just build and run on any platform

-## Tests Included
+## Creates Sqlite DB & Tables
-This project will create a sqlite db on your system.
+This project will create a sqlite db on your system.<br/>
 It will create the sqlite db in your user share using the SpecialFolder LocalApplicationData<br/>
 Ex. (linux) `/home/<user-name>/.local/share` <br/>